jamal-Bahammou/FLAPPY_BIRD/README.md

 ![Thumbnail](screenshot.png)

-A Simple Game App made with Python using the Pygame platform
+A Simple Game App made with Python using the Pygame platform, to play use the K_SPACE or K_UP

 ## Getting Started